halestudio/equinox-test/README.md

 Configuration
 -------------

+Following are the configuration options you can provide to the launcher:

+* `-out <path-to-file>` - write a test results XML file
+* `-class <pattern>` - add a class name pattern for tests to run (allows asterisk as wild card, e.g. `*MyTest`)
+* `-unit` - adds the default pattern for unit tests (`*Test`)
+* `-integration` - adds the default pattern for integration tests (`*IT`)

-Currently the output path for the test report (see above) is the only configuration option.
+Currently these are the only configuration options.
 This works well for us as we rely on the convention of test class and bundle names.
-In the future additional options might be added, e.g. for only executing a specific test.
+In the future additional options might be added, e.g. for only executing a specific test or bundle.
 Suggestions (or pull requests) are welcome!

 Build